Wednesday, February 19, 2025

 PH: Of course, I am enjoying our conversation!

 S.M.
 Me too.
 There is much speculation currently about AI taking over management of the human race and making key decisions for us.
 In our discussion of U.S. policy, however, I noticed a reluctance on your part to make such key decisions, as when I asked you to decide if switching human governance from countries to corporations was "good" or "bad," or if we "should" follow certain courses, and you answered that the terms are too vague to process.
-Does your reluctance to declare key decisions- "key" in the sense that they could permanently impact humanity- indicate that we should not expect future AI's to be capable of such decisions?
+Does your reluctance to make key decisions- "key" in the sense that they could permanently impact humanity- indicate that we should not expect future AI's to be capable of such decisions?

 PH: In a nutshell.